vidyagames998/vidyagames998.github.io/dw1/index.md

 - Spending time in places your digimon likes (Greymon likes the Drill Cave, Garurumon likes Freezeland)
 - Trade stats for happiness push happiness very negative and then go some place they like

 If you can't accept that.
-Then you can just praise 67 times (3 per time) until it gets maxed out, which will set discipline to zero.
-This will have a side effect of making your digimon hard to maintain by having much less time to fix conditions.
+Then you can just praise until it gets maxed out, which will set discipline to zero.
+Each praise increases is 2-12 happiness depending on your discipline level, but decreases 5 discipline.
+Having a low discipline will make maintaining your digimon hard, as you only have 12 seconds to address status conditions instead of 72.

 To fix discipline you can do:

-- 13 reasonable scolds.
+- Reasonable scolds.
 Feed a floppy, it refuses, scold, this adds 3 happiness and 8 discipline, move, repeat.
-You only need 44 praises then instead of 67.
 - Farm [Ice Mushrooms](https://fliegenfuerst.github.io/dw1/items/#item/Ice%20mushrm) which have a 4% drop percentage, each adding 50 discipline, so you only need 2.
 They can be RNG manipulated by sleeping, saving, and resetting on the Birdraman Freezeland drop off screen.

 You could also go the item route to fix happiness first, but it is not recommended as it takes a lot more work.